zewa666/generator-aurelia/README.md

 # generator-aurelia

 This is a Yeoman Generator for the [Skeleton App](https://github.com/aurelia/skeleton-navigation) of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
-Karma/Jasmine testing is also configured.
+It sets up a standard navigation-style app using gulp to build your ES6 code with [Babel](http://babeljs.io).
+Karma/Jasmine testing is configured as well.

 For more info please visit the official site: http://www.aurelia.io/